sajidhossain8272/sajid-hossain-front-end-developer-portfolio/Readme.md

 # Sajid Hossain – Front-End Developer Portfolio

-This is the personal portfolio website of **Sajid Hossain**, a Front-End Developer specializing in building modern, performant, and scalable web applications using technologies like React, Next.js, TypeScript, and Tailwind CSS.
+This is the personal portfolio website of **Sajid Hossain**, a Software Developer specializing in building modern, performant, and scalable web applications using technologies like React, Next.js, TypeScript, and Tailwind CSS.

 The website is built with the **Next.js App Router**, showcasing professional projects, skills, experience, and a free consultation booking interface.